OpenStackSanDiego/ServiceChains/Exercise #1.md

   * Monitor inbound web (HTTP) traffic from the client to web
   * Utilize service chains to monitor the packet flows

-# Image login info:

-  * admin/openstack for the CirrosWeb image
-  * admin/openstack for the NetMon image

 # Prereq
+Networking Setup
   * Setup network security groups to allow SSH and HTTP to the project from your laptop external network
   * Setup the external and internal networking

+Image login info

+  * admin/openstack for the CirrosWeb image
+  * admin/openstack for the NetMon image

-# Network Setup
+# Lab Setup

 The NetMon machine will need multiple ports: at least one for management and one for data to process the traffic.